Skip to Content

 Let’s describe treated varieties:

 1. Heating the amber in rapeseed or canola oil is used to improve the amber’s appearance.
-It can clear cloudy amber filling trapped gas bubbles.
-To spot such a kind of treatment, you need to find crack-like, circular marks called sun spangles.
+It can clear cloudy amber, filling trapped gas bubbles.
+You need to find crack-like, circular marks called sun spangles to spot such a kind of treatment.

 1. Ambroid, pressed amber, consolidated amber, or reconstructed amber are large pieces of amber produced by fusing smaller bits of amber under heat and great pressure.
 It is possible to spot boundaries between different pieces of amber under a microscope.
 It can look like a layered mosaic structure.